QCaudron/repeater_roundabout/index.md

 **The Repeater Roundabout will be held during the weekend of November 23rd and 24th.**

-> This page was last updated on Wednesday October 30 at 03:43.
+> This page was last updated on Thursday October 31 at 18:49.

 ---